Insight • Design craft

 • Background textures applied with CSS

 Keep it lightweight.
-The visual effect should not require heavy JavaScript or large asset downloads.
+The visual effect should not depend on heavy JavaScript or large asset downloads.
 Performance matters, and our web design trends guide covers the fundamentals.

-Collage can be a powerful part of a brand identity system, not just a one-off creative treatment.
-The key is defining the rules.
+Collage can sit inside a brand identity system, not just appear as a one-off treatment.
+The important part is defining the rules.

 Building a collage system